kmhuglen/itblog.no/_posts/2016-09-12-migrating-print-service-from-windows-server-20032008-to-2008-r2.md

 Run the following command against the source server:

-[code]C:WindowsSystem32spooltoolsPrintBrm.exe -B -S SOURCESERVER -F NOBIN_SOURCESERVER.PrinterExport -NOBIN[/code]
+`C:\Windows\System32\spool\tools\PrintBrm.exe -B -S SOURCESERVER -F NOBIN_SOURCESERVER.PrinterExport -NOBIN`

 This will create an export of all queues on the SOURCESERVER without the drivers (binaries).

-Then download the CreateBRMConfigXML.vbs script and save it to the temporary folder/share accessable from the SOURCESERVER.
+Then download the `CreateBRMConfigXML.vbs` script and save it to the temporary folder/share accessable from the SOURCESERVER.

 [code]strComputer = &#8220;.&#8221;